Jsackitey1/jsackitey1/README.md

 🔭 I am a Software Engineer.</br>
 🌱 I study Computer Science and Physics</br>
 ⚡ Currently mastering React and Typescript.
 I am happy to contribute to open-source projects.</br>
+❤️ Don't worry about what anybody else is going to do.
+The best way to predict the future is to invent it."</br>

+– Alan Kay

 ## 🌐 Socials: